 October 23, 2019: The Mercy Corps Board announced that Vestry Laight will conduct the independent investigation into what steps were taken in 2018 after Tania Culver Humphrey and her husband asked Mercy Corps to re-examine its 1993 investigation into her abuse.
-Vestry Laight begins its investigation immediately, and will interview current and former Mercy Corps employees and board members.
+Vestry Laight begins its investigation immediately, and will interview current and former Mercy Corps employees and Board Directors.

 Vestry Laight was selected based on the team’s extensive experience working with traumatized survivors in a variety of contexts and ability to understand their needs and concerns.
 The firm has a depth of expertise in helping organizations respond to and resolve sexual misconduct issues, as well as conducting sexual abuse investigations and developing solutions to improve treatment of survivors.
 Vestry Laight's full scope of work can be found here.